dineshsnkumar/shopping-microservice/README.md

 ### Description

-- A microservice based shopping application
+- Just another shopping microservice

 #### Purpose

-- The primary purpose of this project is to play with Apache Kafka
+- The primary purpose of this project is to work with Apache Kafka